Kneser graphs are Hamiltonian: Acknowledgements

 \section{Acknowledgements}

 We thank Petr Gregor and Pascal Su for several inspiring discussions about Kneser graphs, and we also thank Petr Gregor for providing feedback on the first section of this paper.
+We are extremely grateful to one of the STOC reviewers and one of the reviewers of the journal version, whose careful reading and checking of all proof details helped eliminating several technical errors, and to substantially improve the presentation.